If You Relate To These 15 Things, You Genuinely Enjoy Being Alone

 Getty Images/iStockphoto

 Solitude often sparks your creativity.
 You find that your best ideas or most productive work happens when you’re by yourself.
-This might manifest in artistic pursuits, problem-solving, or innovative thinking in your professional life.
+It might manifest in artistic pursuits, problem-solving, or innovative thinking in your professional life.
 You recognise and value solitude as a crucial element of your creative process.

 10. You don’t feel lonely when alone.

-smiling man in blue t-shirt outsideSource: Unsplash
+smiling man in blue t-shirt outside

 Unsplash

 Being by yourself doesn’t trigger feelings of loneliness or isolation.
 You can spend extended periods alone without feeling the need for company.
-This doesn’t mean you never enjoy social interaction, but that you’re equally content in your own company.
+That doesn’t mean you never enjoy social interaction, but that you’re equally content in your own company.
 You see solitude as a positive state rather than a lack of social connection.

 11. You’re observant of your surroundings when alone.